 Personally, I’ve only visited Zion National Park once, on my very first cross-country road trip.
 During that trip I hiked only one Zion day hike: it’s the easiest one on this list, and I had little to no experience hiking, but I still managed to make it harder than it needed to be by bringing way too little water and dehydrating myself in the middle of July.
 Don’t be me, y’all.

 Anyway, Matt is MUCH more experienced than either me or Jeremy.
-He’s a digital nomad who’s traveling the world like a bada$$ and just casually posts epic pictures like this one:
+He’s a digital nomad who’s traveling the world like a bada$$ and just casually posts epic pictures like this:

 Color me impressed.
 So I’m super excited to hand the reigns of this post over to Matt, today’s featured guest poster!
 Take it away, Matt.

-Psst: Looking for more nearby adventures?
+Psst: Looking for other places to hike?
 Check out some of our other posts:

 - The 14 Best Weekend Getaways in Colorado: from Hiking to Hot Springs